Skills Gap

 Management can use skill gap assessments when introducing new procedures, technologies or take them into consideration when looking at work culture.

-The importance of analyzing skill gaps in your company
+The importance of identifying skill gaps in your company

 Skills gap analysis is a critical tool for organizations to assess the effectiveness of their workforce.
 Identifying any skills gaps present and understanding how they limit company performance is becoming essential thanks to new technologies transforming many business sectors.